ThinkDataEd/student/docs/unit1/lesson12.md

 6. Watch this video to get you started on completing LMR_1.12a *Exploring Our Food Habits, Part 1*:

-    <strong style="color: blue;"> Insert video #2 here. </strong>
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/UW9yARYvPEE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 7. Now it's your turn!
 Go to the IDS Homepage, found at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org").
 All of the IDS web tools can be accessed through this page.
 Click on **Dashboard** and log in if prompted.
 Once logged in, notice that you are redirected to the **Campaign Manager**.
 This happens so that you can select the campaign containing the data that you want to analyze.
-Find the *Food Habits* campaign and click on **Dashboard**
+Find the *Food Habits* campaign and click on **Dashboard**.

 8. Following are instructions for creating the visuals to analyze the variables mentioned in LMR_1.12a: